Adiprad2435/data-analyst-agent/README.md

-deployed on railway used langchain gemini
+Deployed on Render using Gemini